 Jack London Park is a historical treasure trove and natural wonder with more than 39 acres to explore.

-I particularly love strolling through Beauty Cottage where Jack and Charmian London lived for many years and admiring Charmian’s closet, filled with evening wear from the 1920s and ’30s.
+Stroll through Beauty Cottage where Jack and Charmian London lived for many years.
+Vintage fashion enthusiasts can admire Charmian’s closet, filled with evening wear from the 1920s and ’30s.

-You can also walk through the ruins of the Wolf Mansion or partake in a docent led hike to really learn about the history of this magical property.
+You can then explore the ruins of Wolf Mansion or partake in a docent led hike to learn about the history of this magical property.

 1 p.m.
 Lunch